CumpsD/functional-living/README.md

 ## Quick contributing guide

 * Fork and clone locally.
-* Build the solution with Visual Studio, `build.cmd` or `build.sh`.
+* Build the solution with Visual Studio or `build.sh`.
 * Create a topic specific branch in git.
 Add a nice feature in the code.
 Do not forget to add tests and/or docs.
-* Run `build.cmd` or `build.sh` to make sure everything still compiles and all tests are still passing.
+* Run `build.sh` to make sure everything still compiles and all tests are still passing.
 * When built, you'll find the binaries in `./dist` which you can then test with locally, to ensure the bug or feature has been successfully implemented.
 * Send a Pull Request.